mozilla-mobile/shared-docs/rfc/wallpapers_v2_network_improvements.md

 - download is transparent to the user
 - download is activated by the user
 - require less bandwidth, if possible
-- hosted in a more permanent, team-controlled location

 ---

 ## Guide-level explanation

 Instead of relying on an (undocumented) convention for file paths, wallpaper metadata will be contained in a top-level JSON schema.
-Using a well-known format will help discoverability, and JSON's extensiblility should allow for simpler long-term maintenance.
+Using a well-known format will help discoverability, and JSON's flexibility should allow for simpler long-term maintenance.
 It can also provide a more direct path to any required automation.
 This schema could define things like:

 - Android file path(s)